redhousestudio/redhousestudio.github.io/_projects/project2107-Lavinia.md

 When she plays the harp it transforms the space, it is truly amazing when you see her play.
 I wanted to capture that magic in the most intimate way.
 We went on a journey that led to this beautiful and personal album.
 For the first time she wanted to record her own compositions and we worked on the intimate performances together.

-Recorded in the beautiful sounding [STMPD studio 4](https://www.stmpdstudios.com/studio/studio-4-1/), produced and mixed in my RedHouse.
+Recorded in the [STMPD studio 4](https://www.stmpdstudios.com/studio/studio-4-1/), produced and mixed in my RedHouse.
+Mastered by the great [Zino Mikorey](https://www.zinomikorey.com).

-This is the first single, a beautiful song by [Ólafur Arnalds](https://olafurarnalds.com).

-<iframe width="100%" height="300" src="https://www.youtube.com/embed/wHnHDGkPcWo?rel=0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Single 2, a composition by Lavinia:

-<iframe src="https://open.spotify.com/embed/track/4FAkhCKU2PrCJzoVFKlTUW" width="100%" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe src="https://open.spotify.com/embed/album/36xU7Hq8G8QbsRrl59TyxD" width="100%" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-Single 3, a composition by [Lambert](http://listentolambert.com):

-<iframe src="https://open.spotify.com/embed/track/5KNjJIB4jDHRZ7uMsWQIs9" width="100%" height="100" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-Single 4, a composition from [Alexandra Streliski](https://www.alexandrastreliski.com):

-<iframe src="https://open.spotify.com/embed/track/3X8ImKzpmGmU9EpSLM4oft" width="100%" height="100" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+2 videos were made for [Saman](https://www.youtube.com/watch?v=wHnHDGkPcWo) and [Mum and Dad](https://www.youtube.com/watch?v=-P2ktNHPccw).
+Follow the link to watch on YouTube.

 ---